 The minimum salary thresholds and the skilled worker visa

-- Going rate for the specific job that they want to sponsor as set out by the Home Office by reference to the standard occupational classification code of the sponsored job
+- Going rate for the job that they want to sponsor.
+The going rate is determined by the Home Office by reference to the standard occupational classification code of the sponsored job

-- The minimum salary threshold unless the work visa applicant can secure the seventy required points by the award of points for a PhD which is relevant to the job offer, a PhD in a STEM subject which is relevant to the job offer, or the job is on the Shortage Occupation List or the job applicant qualifies as a ‘new entrant’.
+- The minimum salary threshold, unless the work visa applicant can secure the 70 points by the award of points for a PhD which is relevant to the job offer, a PhD in a STEM subject which is relevant to the job offer, or the job, is on the shortage occupation list or the job applicant qualifies as a ‘new entrant’.

-UK employers have realised that it isn’t sufficient for their HR staff to possess a calculator to add up the seventy points.
-They, or their business immigration solicitor, also needs to have a thorough understanding of how the new UK points-based immigration system works.
+It isn’t sufficient for HR staff to add up the 70 points.
+They, or their business immigration solicitor, also need to have a thorough understanding of how the UK points-based immigration system works.
 For example, only basic salary counts towards the minimum salary threshold and not allowances or employer pension contributions.

-When it comes to ‘new entrants’ the salary requirements are set at thirty percent less than the rate for an experienced worker in the same job.
-That means that the minimum salary threshold of £20,480 is reduced for a new entrant unless a higher ‘going rate’ is applicable to the specific job.
+When it comes to ‘new entrants’ the salary requirements are set at 30% less than the rate for an experienced worker in the same job.
+That means that the minimum salary threshold of £20,480 is reduced for a new entrant unless a higher ‘going rate’ applies to the specific job.

 Does the global talent visa give employers more flexibility?

-HR staff also need to be aware to the option of highly skilled workers being eligible to apply for a global talent visa, rather than sponsoring them to come to the UK on a skilled worker visa.
-That is because there are significant advantages to both employer and employee of the visa applicant entering the UK on a global talent visa, namely:
+HR staff need to be aware of the potential for highly skilled workers to apply for a global talent visa, rather than the job applicant being sponsored to come to the UK on a skilled worker visa.
+There are significant advantages to both employer and employee of the visa applicant entering the UK on a global talent visa, namely:

-- No need to meet the English language requirement as a global talent visa applicant does not have to meet the English language eligibility criteria.
+- No need to meet the English language requirement as a global talent visa applicant does not have to meet the English language eligibility criteria

-- The global talent visa applicant has greater flexibility over work options and the potential to secure accelerated settlement in the UK, provided the applicant can secure endorsement from an endorsing body by proving they have talent or promise in their chosen specified field or area of expertise.
+- The global talent visa applicant has greater flexibility over work options and the potential to secure accelerated settlement in the UK, provided the applicant can secure an endorsement from an endorsing body by proving they have talent or promise in their chosen specified field or area of expertise

 Tips for UK employers on how to work with the points-based immigration system

-Business immigration solicitor Rashid Uzzaman has provided tips on how employers, from SME to multi nationals, should best work with the UK points-based immigration system.
+Our business immigration solicitor has provided tips on how employers, from SMEs to multi-nationals, should best work with the UK points-based immigration system:

 - Take a careful look at the makeup of your current workforce.
-What percentage of your workforce are low skilled workers?
-What percentage of your workers are from the EU and what is their age range and skill set?
-Of those workers who are from EU countries do you know how many have already secured pre-settled status or settled status under the EU Settlement Scheme?
+What percentage of your workforce are low-skilled workers?
+What percentage of your workers are currently from the EU and what is their age range and skill set?
+Of those workers who are from EU countries do you know how many have secured pre-settled status or settled status under the EU Settlement Scheme?
 What percentage of your workforce are from non-EEA countries?

 - Do you have a business plan in place?
 Do you have ambitious expansion plans?
-Consider how those plans may be affected if your suppliers of materials or parts have to increase their prices because their overheads go up as a result of the reduction in availability of low skilled EU workers.
-Can you reduce your exposure to a likely increase in supplier costs by changing supplier, for example, purchasing from overseas or fix your prices now?
+Consider how those plans may be affected if your suppliers of materials or parts have to increase their prices because their overheads go up as a result of the reduction in the availability of low-skilled EU workers.
+Can you reduce your exposure to a likely increase in supplier costs by changing suppliers, for example, purchasing from overseas or fixing your prices?

-- Are you heavily reliant on a current workforce of low skilled workers from the EU?
+- Are you heavily reliant on a current workforce of low-skilled workers from the EU?
 If they have not already done so, encourage your existing EU workers to apply for pre-settled status or settled status.
-Although applications to the scheme stopped on the 30 June 2021 the Home Office is still allowing late applications where there was a reason for the delay in applying for settled status.
+Although applications to the scheme stopped on the 30 June 2021 the Home Office still allows late applications where there was a reason for the delay in applying for settled status.

 - Have you thought about how to retain your staff?
-As the government has reiterated that a low skilled or temporary work route into the UK for non-EEA or EU workers won't be introduced to ease the recruitment crisis in some sectors of UK industry, employers need to look at how they can encourage their existing workforce to stay in their employment.
+The government has said that a low-skilled or temporary work route into the UK for non-EEA or EU workers won't be introduced to ease the recruitment crisis in some sectors of the UK industry, employers need to look at how they can encourage their existing workforce to stay in their employment.
 Does your business already have staff retention schemes in place, such as rewards for long service or bonus incentives?

-- In an age of low unemployment within the UK, how can you attract UK low skilled workers to your business?
-Can you offer flexible working or apprentice schemes or offer work experience packages though forming links with schools and colleges?
+- In an age of low unemployment within the UK, how can you attract UK low-skilled workers to your business?
+Can you offer flexible working or apprentice schemes or offer work experience packages through forming links with schools and colleges?
 Will you need to resort to golden hello packages to attract recruits?

-- Can you counteract increased competition for low skilled workers by increasing productivity?
-If you are concerned about the prospects of recruiting sufficient numbers of low skilled workers because of the end of free movement and the increased competition to recruit UK low skilled workers, are there elements of your working practices that could be automated or procedures you could put in place to increase productivity?
+- Can you counteract increased competition for low-skilled workers by increasing productivity?
+If you are concerned about the prospects of recruiting sufficient numbers of low-skilled workers because of the end of free movement and the increased competition to recruit UK low-skilled workers, are there elements of your working practices that could be automated or could productivity be increased through the use of AI?